5 Classic Games Every Horror Lover Should Play

 Depending on the choices you make you can have an adorable and life-saving companion named Huey, (a beautiful white dog) that will help you in the direst of circumstances.

 Haunting Ground is actually a game made off of another game and set in the same world.
-It comes from the Clock Tower series, though it really doesn't have anything to do with it, there are similarities, such as having different enemies and new places to explore.
-It is still interesting to have the two be connected as they are.
+It comes from the Clock Tower series, though it really doesn't have anything to do with it.

 - Fiona Belli

 If you have never played the original Fatal Frame, you have no idea the terror you've missed out on.
 The sequels were great scary fun, but the first game was a labyrinth of horror that no gamer forgot.

 Some of the more terrifying aspects were the ghosts that would follow you around!
 You could get rid of them for a little while by taking their picture, but they would always come back until you solved their death.